Women in Afghanistan: Mujahideen era (1992–1996)

 In 1992, the government under Mohammad Najibullah transitioned to the Islamic State of Afghanistan.
 War in Afghanistan continued into a new phase when Gulbuddin Hekmatyar started a bombardment campaign against the Islamic State in Kabul.
 During the violent four-year civil war, a number of women were kidnapped, and some of them were raped.

 The Mujahideen had viewed the Communist regime as godless and anti Islamic partially because of the women's emancipation supported by the Communist policy, and when in power, their goal was to abolish the freedom women had enjoyed during the Communist regime in order to Islamicize society.
 The restrictions imposed when the Islamic State was established were "the ban of alcohol and the enforcement of a sometimes-purely-symbolic veil for women".
 On 27 August 1993, the Government Office of Research and Decrees of the Supreme Court issued an order to government agencies and state functionaries to dismiss all women in their employ, and further decreed:

 "Women need not leave their homes at all, unless absolutely necessary, in which case, they are to cover themselves completely; are not to wear attractive clothing and decorative accessories; do not wear perfume; their jewelry must not make any noise; they are not to walk gracefully or with pride and in the middle of the sidewalk; are not to talk to strangers; are not to speak loudly or laugh in public; and they must always ask their husbands' permission to leave home."

 In reality however this decree remained on paper only, since the government did not have enough control of the country to implement their desired policy.
 Women, thus, remained in the workplace despite the decree and the liberal provisions of the 1964 constitution were largely upheld.

-During the instable political situation in which different Islamic parties fought one another for domination, women in Kabul were abducted from their homes, jobs and offices and subjected to various forms of abuse by rivaling Mujahidin groups.
-Many educated women and professional women were abducted and killed because the Mujahidin considered their minds to have been poisoned.
+During the unstable political situation in which different Islamic parties fought one another for domination, women in Kabul were abducted from their homes, jobs and offices and subjected to various forms of abuse by rivaling Mujahideen groups.
+Many educated women and professional women were abducted and killed because the Mujahideen considered their minds to have been poisoned.

 Women began to be more restricted after Hekmatyar was integrated into the Islamic State as Afghan Prime Minister in 1996.
 He demanded for women who appeared on TV to be fired.